Are you like me? You love to sew. It makes you happy. But sometimes you spend more time thinking about sewing than actually doing it.

 However, many of the things I want to sew are under 2 yards.
 In fact, a lot of them probably won’t even take a yard.

-I couldn’t use the lack of knowledge and skills as an excuse.
+I can’t use the lack of knowledge and skills as an excuse.
 I love to learn and also have plenty of projects that require the skills I already have.

 While fabric selection is a factor, I do have several projects I’ve already started but haven’t managed to finish.